SBNSoftware/SBNSoftware.github.io/sbn/sbnci_wiki/sbnci_main.md

 hero_height: is-medium
 ---
-# SBN Continuous Integration and Validation

 Welcome to the SBN CI & validation main page!
 If you just want to run a validation test for your pull request, continue reading the Quick Start Guide below.
+For more information, check out the links at the bottom.

+Current reference tags and outages (if any)
+- sbndcode    v09_37_01_01
+- ~~icaruscode  v09_37_01_03~~   broken (reference samples in progress)

 ## Quick Start Guide
 1. Get a valid kerberos ticket with forwarding enabled (`kinit -f <username>`)